 Further information is provided by J. Richard et al., 2019, The Messenger, 175, 50.

 TiDES is focused on the spectroscopic follow-up of extragalactic optical transients and variable sources selected from forthcoming large sky surveys such as that from the Large Synoptic Survey Telescope (LSST).
-TiDES contains three sub-surveys: (i) spectroscopic observations of supernova-like transients, (ii) comprehensive follow-up of transient host galaxies to obtain redshift measurements for cosmological applications, and (iii) repeat spectroscopic observations to enable the reverberation mapping of Active Galactic Nuclei (AGN).
-Our simulations predict we will be able to classify transients down to r = 22.5 mag (AB), and, over five years of 4MOST operations, obtain spectra for up to 30,000 live transients to redshift z ~ 0.5, measure redshifts for up to 50,000 transient host galaxies to redshift z ~ 1, and monitor around 700 AGN to redshift z ~ 2.5.
+TiDES contains three sub-surveys: (i) spectroscopic observations of supernova-like transients, (ii) comprehensive follow-up of transient host galaxies to obtain redshift measurements for cosmological applications, and (iii) repeat spectroscopic observations to enable the reverberation mapping of Active Galactic Nuclei (AGN) and supermassive black hole binary candidates.
+Our simulations predict we will be able to classify transients down to r = 22.5 mag (AB), and, over five years of 4MOST operations, obtain spectra for up to 30,000 live transients to redshift z ~ 0.5, measure redshifts for up to 50,000 transient host galaxies to redshift z ~ 1, and monitor up to 1,000 AGN, including binary candidates, to redshift z ~ 2.5.